Skip to content

 Chargebacks

-A condominium corporation may charge costs that it sustained because of an owner’s actions or omissions back to that owner through common expense fees.
+A condominium corporation may charge costs back to an owner through condo fees because of something that owner did or didn’t do.
 This helps ensure that those costs are not passed onto the other unit owners.

 Summary